ComCatLab/welcome-guide/docs/sources/resources/tips.md

 As of ASE 3.23.0, the `vdw-kernel.bindat` is only copied if you also set the keyword argument `luse_vdw=True` for the VASP calculator.

+## General

+### Property Calculation

+When calculating zero-point energies using computational codes, it is worth it to examine whether there is an internal routine.
+In the case of VASP, one can use the INCAR tag `IBRION=5` (or 6) to perform such a calculation using finite differences.
+The benefit in this case over using the ASE reliant method `ccu.thermo.vibration.run_vibration` is that all code-specific data is retained.
+For example, one can also go back and collect IR frequency data from the calculated dipoles of each image.

+Additionally, one should also check whether IR frequency data is any more expensive than ZPE data.
+For example, in VASP, dipole moments are calculated at every optimization point during a phonon frequency calculation.
+This means that if the phonon calculation is executed in VASP, IR frequencies are obtained for free.
+This benefit highlights a major advantage to executing frequency calculations in VASP as opposed to with an external routine like ASE’s `ase.vibration.vibration.Vibration`.
+ASE does not archive all calculated results for each image, but instead, only records calculated forces.